-- percent.
-The quarter before that it was - 47 percent, so we had an increase in our employment - 17 rate. - 18 I will not be happy until that's over - 19 60 percent, then we would be number one in the - 20 country because, you know, we are all about - 21 competition.
-But what that really means is that - more people are getting jobs than leaving our - 23 program unsuccessfully and that's the most - important thing.
+- 14 I don't know many times where we have broke that 50 - 15 percent.
+The quarter before that it was - 16 47 percent, so we had an increase in our employment - 17 rate. - 18 I will not be happy until that's over - 19 60 percent, then we would be number one in the - 20 country because, you know, we are all about - 21 competition.
+But what that really means is that - 22 more people are getting jobs than leaving our - 23 program unsuccessfully and that's the most - 24 important thing.
 So I'm happy to share that data. - 25 MR. O'CONNOR: This is Corbb.
 When

-- you are talking about the increases, that's quarter - 2 over quarter, year over year? - 3 MS. JERDE: Quarter over quarter. - 4 MR. O'CONNOR: So Q4 compared to -- or - 5 April to June compared to January through March? - 6 MS. JERDE: Correct.
+- 1 you are talking about the increases, that's quarter - 2 over quarter, year over year? - 3 MS. JERDE: Quarter over quarter. - 4 MR. O'CONNOR: So Q4 compared to -- or - 5 April to June compared to January through March? - 6 MS. JERDE: Correct.
 And this is - 7 Tasha, but the employment rate, that is really - 8 capturing the entire year and that's really what - 9 the feds are going to be looking at.
-When they put - our name up on the big board at CSAVR, Corbb is - very familiar with they blast all of our data out - for everyone to see and then you hide your head in - shame when you are, you know, not the best.
+When they put - 10 our name up on the big board at CSAVR, Corbb is - 11 very familiar with they blast all of our data out - 12 for everyone to see and then you hide your head in - 13 shame when you are, you know, not the best.
 We

-- will be up there, we will be up near the top. - 15 Onto some staffing updates.
-Starting - with the Workforce Development Unit, we have filled - all three of our posted VR tech positions.
-We - 18 welcome Cheryl Lavrenz, Jeremy Hoke, who used to be - our mailroom coordinator, and Jennifer Fischer.
-We - 20 also welcome Evan Gardener who is our new low - vision assistive technology trainer, so he focuses - 22 on low vision technology. - 23 For Senior Services we have two - 24 positions posted for vision specialist.
-One will - be serving down in the Rochester area.
+- 14 will be up there, we will be up near the top. - 15 Onto some staffing updates.
+Starting - 16 with the Workforce Development Unit, we have filled - 17 all three of our posted VR tech positions.
+We - 18 welcome Cheryl Lavrenz, Jeremy Hoke, who used to be - 19 our mailroom coordinator, and Jennifer Fischer.
+We - 20 also welcome Evan Gardener who is our new low - 21 vision assistive technology trainer, so he focuses - 22 on low vision technology. - 23 For Senior Services we have two - 24 positions posted for vision specialist.
+One will - 25 be serving down in the Rochester area.
 The recent

-1 general appropriation increase we received is 2 allowing us to expand our senior services to more 3 people, which means we need more staff to serve.
-4 Ed reports a really competitive applicant pool and 5 I think two people actually came from the medical 6 field, namely, ophthalmology and occupational 7 therapy.
-8 News from Administrative Services 9 which includes Bri and my teams.
-We welcome 10 Woinitu Estifanos as our new assistant fiscal 11 coordinator.
-She transfers to us from our 12 department's administrative and financial services 13 team.
+- 1 general appropriation increase we received is - 2 allowing us to expand our senior services to more - 3 people, which means we need more staff to serve. - 4 Ed reports a really competitive applicant pool and - 5 I think two people actually came from the medical - 6 field, namely, ophthalmology and occupational - 7 therapy. - 8 News from Administrative Services - 9 which includes Bri and my teams.
+We welcome - 10 Woinitu Estifanos as our new assistant fiscal - 11 coordinator.
+She transfers to us from our - 12 department's administrative and financial services - 13 team.

-14 We will soon begin interviews for a

-- second outreach in communication specialist who - will be in charge of the Combined State Plan moving - forward.
+- 14 We will soon begin interviews for a - 15 second outreach in communication specialist who - 16 will be in charge of the Combined State Plan moving - 17 forward.
 And they will be helping Lisa with - 18 outreach events and communications. - 19 I am also hiring an assistant contract - 20 specialist to assist Jennifer Beilke with contract - 21 monitoring, tracking of contracts and other - 22 activities. - 23 Interviews begin next week for the - 24 mailroom and Linda Lingen retired from her role as - an intermittent driver.
 We will be hiring another